Hipo/drf-extra-fields/README.md

 instance but only delegate to the child's `to_internal_value(data)` or `to_representation(instance)` to deserialize/serialize.
-These 2 fields extend the base DRF composite fields by instantiating the child serializer with each individual item and attaching it as a `data.clone` attribute.
-This allows re-using a serializer's `save()`, `create()`, and/or `update()` methods both as a standalone serializer and as a child of a composite field or just for better factoring of create/update logic into the related serializer's methods:
+These 2 fields extend the base DRF composite fields by instantiating the child serializer with each individual item and attaching it as a `data.serializer` attribute.
+This allows re-using a serializer's `save()`, `create()`, and/or `update()` methods both as a standalone serializer and as a child of a composite field or just for better factoring of create/update logic into the related serializer's
+methods:

 ```
 from rest_framework import serializers